-Action CD 4e: Inventory and document significant public art and ensure timely and appropriate removal of temporary installations.
+Action CC-4e: Inventory and document significant public art.

-Action CD 4f: Coordinate with Sonoma County for regional arts programming opportunities and events.
+Action CC-4f: Coordinate with Sonoma County for regional arts programming opportunities and events.

-Action CD 4g: Create a website posting and/or publication to provide public art viewing locations and to promote arts programming throughout the community.
+Action CC-4g: Create a website posting and/or publication to provide public art viewing locations and to promote arts programming throughout the community.

-Action CD 4h: Involve local artists and designers in the design process to incorporate public art into the design of public spaces.
+Action CC-4h: Involve local artists and designers in the design process to incorporate public art into the design of public spaces